lalamper/azure-orphan-resources/README.md

 # Azure Orphaned Resources v2.0

-The _'Azure Orphaned Resources Workbook'_ centralize orphaned resources in Azure environments.
+The _'Azure Orphaned Resources Workbook'_ centralize orphaned resources in Azure environments....

 The purpose of this workbook is to provide an overview of your orphaned resources, enabling you to enhance eficiency by:
 - Saving money